jfallows/nuklei/specification-ws/SPEC.md

 ### BEGIN event (0x00000001)
 Indicates the beginning of a new stream.

-If the stream identifier is odd, then the handler reference is required as it is initiating a bidirectional connection.
+If the stream identifier is odd, then the handler reference is required and it represents an WebSocket handshake request.
-If the stream identifier is even and non-zero, then the correlating stream identifier of the initiating stream is required instead as this stream represents the opposite direction of an already initiated bidirectional connection.
+If the stream identifier is even and non-zero, then it represents an WebSocket handshake response, and the correlating WebSocket handshake request stream identifier is required instead.

 ```
 BEGIN
 [long] stream id
 [long] handler reference | correlating stream id
-[union] local address
-  [uint8] kind - IPv4 (0x01), IPv6 (0x02)
-  [bytes[4]] IPv4 address
-  [bytes[16]] IPv6 address
-[union] remote address
-  [uint8] kind - IPv4 (0x01), IPv6 (0x02)
-  [bytes[4]] IPv4 address
-  [bytes[16]] IPv6 address
+[string] sub-protocol
 ```

 ### DATA event (0x00000002)